How To Become A Falconer in Michigan

 Step 6: Trap your Falconry Bird

-Within 10 days of trapping or importing your bird into Michigan, you must obtain a Veterinarian’s Certificate of Health and keep it on file fore at least one year.
+Within 10 days of importing a bird into Michigan, you must obtain a Veterinarian’s Certificate of Health and keep it on file for at least one year.

-Within five days of acquiring your bird, and within five days of any other change in your live bird inventory status, you must complete and submit a U.S. Fish and Wildlife Service Migratory Bird Acquisition and Disposition Report (form 3-186A) in accordance with the instructions on the form.
+Within five days of acquiring your bird, trapping a raptor, or within five days of any other change in your live bird inventory status, you must complete and submit a Michigan DNR Falconry Acquisition and Disposition Report (form PR2673) in accordance with the instructions on the form.

 Step 7: Hunting License and Go Hunting!

 Before hunting with your bird, you must acquire an appropriate hunting license.
 Falconers are restricted to the same hunting seasons and bag limits as other hunters unless otherwise specified within the law.
 For more information regarding falconry hunting seasons and bag limit variations.
 At a minimum, you'll need a small game license to begin hunting.
-You can also find the latest information on Hunting Licenses from the MDNR here.
+You can also find the latest information on Hunting Licenses from the Michigan DNR License Page.